/

 The default functionality can handle some ERP-to-CRM integration touchpoints within an off-the-shelf CRM-to-ERP integration package.

-While these types of packages can significantly simplify certain integration components, there’s always some level of configuration required.
-Also, the “one size fits all” solution may not always be exactly that — modifications to core integration functionality may need to be made.
+While these types of packages can significantly simplify certain integration components, some level of configuration is always required.
+Also, the “one size fits all” solution may not always be exactly that—modifications to core integration functionality may need to be made.

-It’s important to identify each potential integration touchpoint and then determine whether a given touchpoint applies to your business.
-If it does, the next step is to determine whether the benefit to that particular connection outweighs the cost of implementing or developing it.
+It’s important to identify each potential integration touchpoint and then determine whether it applies to your business.
+If it does, the next step is determining whether the benefit to that connection outweighs the cost of implementing or developing it.
 Let’s look at some common CRM ERP integration touchpoints.

 Creation of an ERP Customer Master Record From a CRM Account Record